syncfusion-content/javascript-docs/js/api/ejRangeNavigator.md

-Specifies the background color of RangeNavigator.
+Specifies the background color of range navigator.